Engeniuseer/Movie-Manager-App/README.md

 <img src="results/app_init.png" width="600">

-We can add watched movies with the score we think they deserve from 1 to 10 and add movies we want to watch later.
+We can add watched movies with a score from 1 to 10 and add movies we want to watch later.

 <img src="results/adding_data.png" width="600">